Make Your Own Suet Recipe

 All year, I guess you could.
 I would hold off for late spring and during the summer

 But, birds will eat suet year-round.
 In warmer months – you decide.
 I think it may be healthier for your birds to eat the fresh berries and food available to them.
-Only using birdseed, berries, and nut mixes during the warm weather months.
-Winter, they don’t have all those options.
+Only use birdseed, berries, and nut mixes during the warm weather months.
+In winter, they don’t have all those options.

 Make Your Own Suet Recipe Basic Starter